Laughing Rooster Eats

 Did You Try this Recipe?

-Lastly, if you made Red Hot Applesauce Jello following this recipe, please let me know how you liked it by leaving a comment and/or giving a rating!
+Lastly, if you made Red Hot Applesauce following this recipe, please let me know how you liked it by leaving a comment and/or giving a rating!

 I love hearing from you!
 I'll do my best to respond to each comment.